Seahawks impressions: Wait until real offense shows up before making judgments

 Some young players stand out on defense

+Carroll was disappointed the defense had so much trouble getting off the field and said the cornerbacks in particular needed to make some plays.
+“We needed some wins,’’ he said.
+“We didn’t get much.’’

-Through the haze of what wasn’t a very entertaining game there were some good moments for a few young players on defense.
+But rhrough the haze of what wasn’t a very entertaining game there were some good moments for a few young players on defense.

-Here’s a few worth noting:
+Here are a few worth noting:

 Darrell Taylor: The second-year player who sat out last year, appeared to get more comfortable as the game wore on and finished with three tackles.
 He didn’t get a stat for what might have been his best play in the third quarter he flushed Peterman out of the pocket with Cody Barton then getting the sack.